-(193) "Year" means any consecutive 12 month period of time.
+(194) "Year" means any consecutive 12 month period of time.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040 with the exception of all references to air toxics and OAR 340 division 245.

 [ED.
 NOTE: Tables referenced are not included in rule text.
 Click here for PDF copy of table(s).]